 The wood fired evaporator and arch were moved in late summer 2007 and Tim patiently waited for spring to come to begin boiling.
 He began running sap lines in the summer and fall of 2007, ending up with 475 taps for the maiden voyage year of Turkey Street Maples.

-March of 2008 marked the first draw of maple syrup in the new Turkey Street Maples Sugar House.
+March of 2008 marked the first draw of maple syrup in the new Turkey Street Maples Sugar House in Chocorua, a village of Tamworth.
 The sugaring season ran until about mid-April this first year and 85 gallons of syrup was produced.

 We are proud to provide local New Hampshire maple syrup to all of our customers!